School Shock

 The series began airing in China on July 23, 2015, and in Japan on August 15, 2015.
 It is the first Chinese-made animated series to be broadcast simultaneously in China (in Mandarin) and Japan (in Japanese).
 Japanese critics described the series as Japanese anime produced in China and lacking Chinese creative elements.

 School Shock comic books have also been published in Simplified Chinese by a Jilin publisher, and in Traditional Chinese by a Hong Kong publisher.
 A second season of School Shock was also announced in 2020 and the 6 episodes production was later finished that year.

+Introduction

+In the year 2017, a new generation of arms race has begun, and a new type of weapon, the "Vanguards", has started to be widely utilized in military disputes.
+The heroine, LiuLi, a Vanguard has been on a mission for a long time, and her life has been seriously drained, and is about to be retired from the military.
+In the last 380 days of her life, she receives her last mission: to rescue a hostage in a civilian facility.
+At this time, she accidentally discovers that the boss of the hostage-taking is actually an ex-pointman.
+LiuLi despises the ex-soldier, who has been yelling for the government to hand over the "Son of Eden", and in order to solve this scum among the soldiers, a battle between the two soldiers begins. ......